Vyral/anne-stewart-blog/_posts/2017-10-27-is-it-possible-to-sell-a-stigmatized-property.md

 I tried for some time after that to continue to market the property at that value, but ultimately dropped the price.
 Once I did, I received many, many more offers.
 Even after I showed them the letter, the new buyers that I had brought in didn’t care.
 Because of the high level of interest dropping the price had created, **I was ironically able to bump the price up to nearly as high as I had listed it to begin with.**

 From my experience, I’ve found that sometimes the best route is to move the property into a different price point.
 You can sell a house with a past.
-It all comes down to the way you market, and to how sensitive a buyer is to a certain subject.
+It all comes down to the way you market and to how sensitive a buyer is to a certain subject.

 If you have any other questions or would like more information, feel free to give me a call or send me an email.
 I look forward to hearing from you soon.